feddelegrand7/mini007/README.md

 # Normal usage
 agent$invoke("Give me a one-sentence fun fact about Algeria.")
-#> [1] "Algeria is home to the Sahara Desert, which is the largest hot desert in the world!"
+#> [1] "Algeria is home to the Sahara Desert's largest continuous sand desert, the Grand Erg Oriental, stretching over 650 kilometers!"
 ```

 The current policy is echoed when setting the budget.
 You can update the